porsager/busylight/README.md

 * Kuando Busylight

 ###<a name="node-webkit"></a>Node-webkit
-Headset relies on node-hid. node-hid needs to be built for each platform and specific version of node-webkit, so to make it work you need build node-hid using nw-gyp https://github.com/rogerwang/node-webkit/wiki/Build-native-modules-with-nw-gyp
+Busylight relies on node-hid. node-hid needs to be built for each platform and specific version of node-webkit, so to make it work you need to build node-hid using nw-gyp https://github.com/rogerwang/node-webkit/wiki/Build-native-modules-with-nw-gyp